sonatype-nexus-community/iq-config-as-code/README.md

 23rd March 2021 - Enable scrape of specific selected application(s) and/or organisation(s)

-6th May 2021 - Add healthcheck capability
+06th May 2021 - Add healthcheck capability

+25th May 2021 - Enhanced healthcheck benchmarks environment configuration against a 'template' configuration aligned with recommended best practice.

 LICENSE